 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-In addition to the four Cs of color, clarity, cut, and carat, there are two other traits worth exploring.
+In addition to the four Cs of color, clarity, cut, and carat, there are two other traits of a diamond worth exploring.

-Fire and brilliance both involve the way light interacts with the diamond, but the two are distinct qualities.
+Fire and brilliance both involve the way light interacts with its facets, but the two are distinct qualities.

 What is Diamond Fire?